 How to Solve Branding Issues Due to Internal Silos

 If your organization finds itself in a branding crisis, what is the solution?
 Often, a knowledge sharing strategy can help.

 A knowledge sharing strategy is a plan of action that outlines how your organization will capture, manage, and share company information, data, and knowledge to improve your productivity and efficiencies.
 The most successful of these strategies are closely aligned with individual department and company-wide objectives.

-When a knowledge sharing strategy is put in place, it creates an environment that encourages effective communication and collaboration between departments and employees.
+When you put a knowledge sharing strategy, it creates an environment that encourages effective communication and collaboration between departments and employees.
 Essentially, it’s communication that ultimately breaks down internal silos and improves the consistency of branding.

 Centralizing your knowledge and assets is one part of implementing a successful knowledge sharing strategy.
-When team members are spread out across multiple departments, regions, and projects communication and resource-sharing can be difficult.
-When everything is centralized and accessible, everyone can trust they have the right information.
+When team members are spread out across multiple departments, regions, and projects, communication and resource-sharing can be difficult.
+When everything is centralized and accessible, everyone can trust that they have the right information.

 Ultimately, the goal of your knowledge sharing strategy is to replace isolation with collaboration and communication, which will improve the consistency of your brand.
 Consumers look for consistency and integrity in products and companies, and when an organization shares knowledge and collaborates, that consistency builds trust with customers.